 At the end of the day, clear aligners are best for people who don’t want to deal with the hassle of braces.
 They’re also ideal for people who may have had braces in the past but have dealt with teeth shifting a bit over the years.

 Here at Power and Pryse Orthodontics, we specialize in 3M clarity and Motion View aligners for our patients.
+We use these aligners because not only are they of excellent quality, but both companies are also based in the US.
 Although similar to Invisalign, we feel that the initial planning that goes into the 3M Clarity aligners results in a reliable plan that allows us to plan your treatment and tooth movement in detail.
 We also find a lot of success with Motion View aligners as they allow us to treat a wide range of cases from minor orthodontic issues to comprehensive and complex matters.
 Ultimately, the choice of which clear aligner to choose is up to you!

 Ready to see if clear aligners are the best option for straightening your smile?
 Contact Power & Pryse Orthodontics today to schedule your free initial consultation.
 We’ll go over how clear aligners can benefit you personally and give you more information about what your treatment plan might look like.